applevir/STEAK/README.md

 `bamcollate2 filename=awesome_genome.bam outputformat=sam | steak --pipe --TE-reference MOBILELEMENT.fasta --paired --aligned --output awesome_genome_mobi`

-4. How do I make STEAK process my SAM/FASTQ in a parallel fashion?
+**4. How do I make STEAK process my SAM/FASTQ in a parallel fashion?**

 Make sure you have MPI first, then for example to run with 200 cores: